Why Pray if God Already Knows Everything? Judaism, Christianity & Islam Compared

 Where they agree

-All three traditions share a striking consensus on several points:
+All three traditions share a striking consensus on the core issue:

 Where they disagree